-What is a training a tree?
-A training tree consists of a network of restaurant staff training programs designed to help individuals perform their jobs to the best of their ability and contribute to the well-being of the team.
+A training tree is a network of restaurant staff training programs designed to help individuals perform their jobs to the best of their ability and contribute to the well-being of the team.
 Everyone works best when they feel like they’re a part of a team and contributing to something larger than just themselves.

 From each restaurant training program on the tree, individuals should understand how their actions affect others in order to help create a culture of unity, respect, and appreciation.
-Keep in mind that new hires come with their own experiences and level of knowledge, so be sure to outline your specific objectives and expectations, and always make time to answer questions and assure your new staff that they can always come to you with any questions or concerns.
+Keep in mind that new hires come with their own experiences and level of knowledge, so be sure to outline your specific objectives and expectations and make time to answer questions.

-Let us start with the foundation.
-The company sets up the foundation of core values, vision and mission statements.
-These must be taught and upheld in all service staff training plans.
-The foundation is crucial.
-If you skimp on the foundation and focus instead on building an elaborate restaurant training structure to go on top of it, it’s eventually going to collapse Make sure you invest in setting up the right core values, vision, and mission statement for your restaurant before moving onto anything else.
+The company sets up the foundation of core values, vision, and mission statements.
+These should be taught and upheld in all service staff training plans.
+The foundation is crucial—if you skimp on the foundation, it’s eventually going to collapse, so make sure you invest in setting it up before moving onto anything else.

-From there we go to five different training branches.
+Next we move up to five different training branches.
 First, we have the hosts, who must be trained to be well-versed in the restaurant layout, the computer system, and general operations.

 The ultimate task throughout the training process is to make sure that what is taught is actually enforced.
 Many times, people go through the training process, only to find out that their new skills are not practiced on the floor or upheld in the office.